sudheer997/CMPE-255-Group-Project-FALL21/README.md

 |4.
 Linear SVC                      | 0.72|180|9.
 Random Forest                   |0.59|1562|
 |5.
 K Neighbhors                    | 0.58|346||

+## Classification using LSTM network:
+- We have created an LSTM network using Tensorflow to classify the news articles.
+- We have used Tensorflow word embeddings to vectorize the data.
+- To run this deep learning model, you have to open the 'LSTM.ipnb' from the classifiers directory.
+We initially trained the model on the Google Colab but you can run the file on any machine which has Jupyter notebook installed.
+- The accuracy achieved by this model is 0.7247

 ## To host Flask Jinja web-app:
 - Run flask_app.py from command line with current working directory as project root directory